 If anything in beauty epitomises an act of faith in the future, it’s a jar of face cream.
-That tantalising time-lag between what you apply today and what you look like tomorrow is what keeps the anti-ageing skincare industry afloat: according to Mintel, it’s expected to reach $191.7bn globally by the end of the year, while sales of colour cosmetics are starting to sag.
+That tantalising time-lag between what you apply today and what you look like tomorrow is what keeps the anti-ageing skincare industry afloat: according to Mintel, it’s expected to reach $191.7bn globally by the end of 2019, while sales of colour cosmetics are starting to sag.

-Whether you buy the idea that anti-ageing cream is a plea for a brighter future or not, there’s currently a lot to feel optimistic about – especially at the “serious science” end of the market.
+Whether you buy the idea that anti-ageing cream is a plea for a brighter future or not, there’s currently a lot to feel optimistic about it – especially at the “serious science” end of the market.
 For the past few years, the prevailing skincare trend has been for natural ingredients and kitchen-sink wisdom – so-called “goop in a jar”.
 But while “clean beauty” and apothecary ingredients sound appealing in theory, you can’t help but wonder whether you’re really getting the anti-ageing punch you’d hoped for.

 Chanel, for one, has never really dabbled too much in Gwyneth territory: in skincare, as in all things, the company prefers to celebrate hard science and the incessant march of progress.
 (The closest it has come to “clean” was in 2016 with La Solution 10, a very good “stripped-back” face cream containing – as its name suggests – just 10 ingredients known to be suitable for sensitive skins.)